 Need to buy something that costs more than 30% of your credit card’s available balance?
 Unless you can get your credit limit tripled, you’d best use your debit card.
 Don’t have enough money in your linked account to cover the purchase?
 If you can’t put it off till you have more money, consider splitting your payment.
 Put what you can on your debit card, then pay the rest with credit.

 Credit cards, as well as lines of credit, give you what’s called revolving credit.
 You pay down credit card debt incurred over prior months at the same time you’re incurring new debt.
 Unpaid debt carries over each month as you take on new debt.
 So your debt is said to “revolve.”
 Interest accrues each month based on your outstanding balance.

 Credit agencies consider many things when determining your credit score.
 One of them is your credit utilization ratio.
 This is the total revolving credit available to you divided into how much you’ve already used.
 First, determine how much revolving credit you owe: total up all your outstanding balances.
 Second, determine how much revolving credit is available to you: total up all the credit limits of your open accounts.
 Third, divide the first total (how much you owe) by the second (how much you can borrow).
 This is your credit utilization ratio.

 According to experts, this ratio accounts for about 30% of your credit score.
-According to the same experts, a credit utilization ratio of around 0.30 (30%) is optimal.
+According to the same experts, a credit utilization ratio over about 0.30 (30%) will hurt your credit.
 Say you have $10,000 in outstanding balances and the credit limits of all your cards and credit lines add up to $30,000.
-This gives you a credit utilization ratio of 0.33 or 33%, which is close to the ideal of 30%.
+This gives you a credit utilization ratio of 0.33 or 33%, which is a bit over the target maximum of 30%.